PvdBerg1998/hfml_data_preprocessor/README.md

 cargo build --release --locked
 ```

-If no NVIDIA hardware is present or if you do not manage to perform the installation, a compiletime flag can be set to disable GPU capability:
+If no NVIDIA hardware is present or if you do not manage to perform the installation, a compile-time flag can be set to disable GPU capability:

 ```shell
 cargo build --release --locked --no-default-features